Mohsin Uddin Ahmed: Early life

 Ahmed was born on 24 December 1939 in Sreenagar Upazila, Bikrampur District, East Bengal, British India.
 His father was Mohiuddin Ahmed and mother was Begum Nurunnahar.
 He was married to Hosne Ara.
-While doing his masters in Geography, he joined the Pakistan Army in 1963.
+While doing his master's in geography, he joined the Pakistan Army in 1963.

 Career

 Ahmed received his commission in the 3rd East Bengal Regiment of Pakistan Army in 1964.

 On 26 March 1971, Ahmed the Adjutant of the East Bengal Center in Chittagong District when Operation Searchlight was launched by Pakistan Army.
 He deserted the army and fought for Bangladesh in the Bangladesh Liberation War.
 He served in the 3rd East Bengal of the Z forces commanded by Major Ziaur Rahman.
 He commanded a company during the war based in India.
 He fought a number of skirmishes during the war most notably at Tengratila in Sunamganj District.
 He received Bir Bikrom for his role in the war.